firavoyage/blogging/readme.md

   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words
   - when a character is described as tall with brown hair, a reader creates her own picture
   - tv takes all that good imagination away
-- character is destiny
-  - life is a long plank game
 - two drifters off to see the world
   - there's such a lot of world to see...
   - for every lonely and wandering soul